 All basic texts are on loan to students for their use during their unit of study or during the school year.
 Students are reminded that all books have a written number in them and students must check in the book with the corresponding number at the end of the school year.
-Fines may be levied against students who either loose books or return books that show excessive damage as a result of use from that school year.
-The fine for books varies according to the cost of replacement.
-Books are to be kept clean and handled carefully.
-Library books and other instructional materials will be handled in the same manner.
-Unpaid fines may result in a withholding of report cards at the end of each semester and possibly other consiquences.
+Fines may be levied against students who either lo se books or return books that show excessive damage as a result of use from that school year.